Background and concept of the initiative

 Trust in democracy and state institutions largely depends on how citizens experience their government in daily life and the effectiveness of political processes.
 According to a 2024 survey by the German Civil Servants' Association (dbb), nearly 70% of citizens believe that the state is overwhelmed by its responsibilities, and trust in its capacity to act is at a historic low.

 To address these fundamental challenges, Media Executive Julia Jäkel, law expert and former Constitutional Court President Andreas Voßkuhle, and former Federal Ministers Thomas de Maizière and Peer Steinbrück launched the “Initiative for an Effective State”.
-The initiative is under the patronage of German Federal President Frank-Walter Steinmeier.
+The initiative was under the patronage of German Federal President Frank-Walter Steinmeier.

 Goals